palantir/gradle-baseline/README.md

 ### Copyright Checks

-By default baseline enforces Palantir copyright at the beginning of files.
-To change this, edit the configuration `.baseline/copyright/apache-2.0.txt`
+By default Baseline enforces Palantir copyright at the beginning of files.
+To change this, edit the template copyright in `.baseline/copyright/apache-2.0.txt` and the RegexpHeader checkstyle configuration in `.baseline/checkstyle/checkstyle.xml`